Impact of Anisotropic Birefringence on Measuring Cosmic Microwave Background Lensing: Introduction

 Compared to temperature lensing, polarization lensing is much less affected by various contaminants such as the thermal and kinematic Sunyaev–Zeldovich (tSZ, kSZ) effects, which may significantly bias temperature-based lensing reconstruction \cite{ferraro18_bias_to_cmb_lensin_recon, Cai:2021hnb} at arcminute angular scales.
 However, polarization-based lensing reconstruction can also be biased by effects such as instrumental systematics \cite{Mirmelstein:2020pfk,Nagata:2021}.
 Another potential bias comes from cosmic birefringence, which refers to a rotation of CMB linear polarization plane caused by some parity-violating physics such as primordial magnetic fields or axion-like particles.
 Cosmic birefringence can potentially be isotropic, with a constant rotation independent of direction on the sky, or a direction-dependent anisotropic rotation.
 Several recent analyses of Planck polarization data find a tantalizing hint of isotropic birefringence \cite{Minami:2020odp,Diego-Palazuelos:2022dsq,Eskilt:2022cff}.
 Cosmic birefringence therefore has gained growing interest; for a recent review see, e.g., \cite{Komatsu:2022nvu}).
 Anticipating such a discovery, multiple recent papers have explored the potential of future CMB experiments to constrain the mass of axion-like particles \cite{Sherwin:2021,Nakatsuka:2022epj,Lee:2022udm,Gasparotto:2022uqo} and to probe models which produce both isotropic and anisotropic cosmic birefringence \cite{Capparelli:2020,Fujita:2020,Kitajima:2022jzz,Jain:2022jrp}.

-It has been previously noted that, up to the leading order, an anisotropic rotation field induced by cosmic birefringence does not bias the reconstructed lensing field, thanks to the orthogonality between the lensing and rotation response in the CMB polarization field \cite{Kamionkowski:2009}.
-However, anisotropic rotation field may potentially bias the reconstructed lensing power spectrum, a pathway which has not been clarified in detail previously.
-In this paper we aim to examine whether and how such a bias may occur with a scale-invariant rotation field.
+To leading order, an anisotropic rotation field induced by cosmic birefringence does not bias the reconstructed lensing field, thanks to the orthogonality between the lensing and rotation response in the CMB polarization field \cite{Kamionkowski:2009}.
+However, an anisotropic rotation field may potentially bias the reconstructed lensing power spectrum, a possibility which has not previously been considered in detail.
+In this paper we examine such a bias in the presence of a scale-invariant rotation field.

 The paper is structured as follows.
-In Sec.~\ref{sec:lensing and rotation} we review the basis of CMB lensing and cosmic birefringence.
-In Sec.~\ref{sec:CMB lensing reconstruction} we review CMB lensing reconstruction on full-sky using EB estimator and explain the motivation of investigating the bias to reconstructed CMB lensing power spectrum.
-We show the simulation procedures and the results in Sec.~\ref{sec:simulation}.
+In Sec.~\ref{sec:lensing and rotation} we summarize the basics of CMB lensing and cosmic birefringence.
+In Sec.~\ref{sec:CMB lensing reconstruction} we review CMB lensing reconstruction on full-sky using the EB estimator and explain the motivation for investigating the bias to the reconstructed CMB lensing power spectrum.
+Sec.~\ref{sec:simulation} presents simulation procedures and numerical results.
 We discuss the results in Sec.~\ref{sec:discussion} and conclude in Sec.~\ref{sec:conclusion}.